 What's at Stake

 Droughts.
 Floods.
 Shorter growing seasons.
 Economic insecurity.
-Famine.
-For farmers and forest communities around the world, climate change poses daunting challenges—and disproportionately impacts poor rural communities who depend on the land to live.
-In today’s hyper-connected world, fighting climate change and building resilience to its impacts is urgent for us all.
+For communities around the world, climate change poses daunting challenges—and disproportionately impacts poor rural communities who depend on the land to live.

 Our Work: Climate